netxms/netxms-doc/admin/appendix.rst

     - 0
     - Yes
   * - MailEncoding
-    - Encoding for mails generated by NetXMS server.
+    - Encoding for mails generated by |product_name| server.
     - iso-8859-1
     - No
   * - MailBase64Subjects